thalderg/encode-week2/README.md

 You can get the text "Hello Wolrd", set a new Text modifying the state of the smart contract.
 Verify if the text is the original text or enforce the original text

 # Ballot.sol

+# Description
 The one deployed in the script is the Ballot.sol contract without ERC20.
-It can be run as below with yarn and is taking command line arguments as proposals
+It is used for voting, giveRithToVote, delegate and so on.
+Only the deployer can give rith to vote

 ```shell
 yarn run ts-node --files scripts\DeployBallot2.0.ts "Water" "Whisky" "Rhum" "Beer" "Coke"